 Patients over 65 years old may have a stronger reaction and need a smaller dose.

-What if I miss a dose?If you miss a dose, take it as soon as you can.
+If you miss a dose, take it as soon as you can.
 If it is almost time for your next dose, take only that dose.
 Do not take double or extra doses.

 Do not take this medicine with any of the following medications:

 This medicine may also interact with the following medications:

 Tell your doctor or healthcare professional if your symptoms do not start to get better or if they get worse.
 See your doctor if fever, pain, or nasal congestion gets worse or lasts more than 3 days.

 If this medicine makes it hard for you to sleep, try taking the dose earlier in the day.
 If you still have trouble sleeping stop taking this medicine and see your doctor.